-If your store has a separate cart page and not just a slide-in panel, then this applies.
+Personalized To be clear, I’m referring here to the cart page or slide-in panel when they’re accessing the cart (typically from the cart icon in the header).
 The more personalized and relevant the suggestions, the better.
 These recommended products can be the same as shown in the modal or slide-in panel when adding to cart. […]

 Reassure them Reassure shoppers who may be wondering if their preferred payment method is supported.
 Read more See BP #112 where I look at the actual payment options made available by big brand stores.

 In the cart From a quick glance at their cart, it should be easy for shoppers to recognize the items they added.
 So a product image is a must, along with attributes such as the fabric, the size, etc. This is especially important for configurable products.
 This also applies to the modal window or side […]